aiokitchen/aiomisc/docs/source/worker_pool.rst

 +++++++

 This would be useful when you want to process the data in a separate process, and the input and output data are not very large.
-Otherwise it's will be works fine, of course, but you would have to spend time transmitting the data over IPC.
+Otherwise it will work fine, of course, but you would have to spend time transmitting the data over IPC.

-A good example is, parallel image processing.
-Of course, you can transfer bytes of images through the IPC of the working pool, but in general case passing the file name ti the worker will be better.
-Exception is cases when the image payload significantly smaller the 1KB for example.
+A good example is parallel image processing.
+Of course, you can transfer bytes of images through the IPC of the working pool, but in general case passing the file name to the worker will be better.
+Exception will be cases when the image payload significantly smaller the 1KB for example.

 Let's write a program that accepts images in JPEG format and creates thumbnails for this.
 In this case, you have a file with the original image, and you should